Sufism: Traditional Islamic thought and Sufism

 The literature of Sufism emphasizes highly subjective matters that resist outside observation, such as the subtle states of the heart.
 Often these resist direct reference or description, with the consequence that the authors of various Sufi treatises took recourse to allegorical language.
 For instance, much Sufi poetry refers to intoxication, which Islam expressly forbids.
 This usage of indirect language and the existence of interpretations by people who had no training in Islam or Sufism led to doubts being cast over the validity of Sufism as a part of Islam.
 Also, some groups emerged that considered themselves above the sharia and discussed Sufism as a method of bypassing the rules of Islam in order to attain salvation directly.
 This was disapproved of by traditional scholars.

 For these and other reasons, the relationship between traditional Islamic scholars and Sufism is complex, and a range of scholarly opinion on Sufism in Islam has been the norm.
 Some scholars, such as Al-Ghazali, helped its propagation while other scholars opposed it.
 William Chittick explains the position of Sufism and Sufis this way:

 Persian influence on Sufism

 Persians played a huge role in developing and systematising Islamic mysticism.
-One of the first to formalise the science was Junayd of Baghdad - a Persian from Baghdad.
+One of the first to formalise Sufi principles was Junayd of Baghdad – a Persian from Baghdad.
 Other great Persian Sufi poets include Rudaki, Rumi, Attar, Nizami, Hafez, Sanai, Shamz Tabrizi and Jami.
 Famous poems that still resonate across the Muslim world include The Masnavi of Rumi, The Bustan by Saadi, The Conference of the Birds by Attar and The Divān of Hafez.